LibreTexts/default-env/rich-default/README.md

 2. `docker push libretexts/default-env:<tagname>`
 3. `cd jupyterhub`
 4. `vim config.yaml`
+5. Replace the tag number in the yaml file to the tag name that you assigned to the production image
-5. `./upgrade.sh`
+6. `./upgrade.sh`
-6. If `./upgrade.sh` fails the first time, try to run it a second time.
+7. If `./upgrade.sh` fails the first time, try to run it a second time.

+### Step 6: Committing to Github
+1. Once everything has been succesfully deployed, commit your addtions to the `rich-default` directory in the `default-env` repo
+2. **Alternatively** if you submit a PR to the `default-env` repo, Docker will automatically try and build the image.
+This can be done ***after*** the testing stage.

 ```
 singleuser: